 - Latin American Studies 2220: LASS Seminar – 2 credits.

 Morning sessions, held from 10 a.m. to 1 p.m. on Mondays, Wednesdays and Fridays, offer Spanish language instruction and conversation practice at intermediate and advanced levels guided by native or near-native speakers.
 Morning sessions, held from 9:30 a.m. to 10:50 a.m. and from 11 a.m. to 12:20 p.m. on Tuesdays and Thursdays, focus on Latin American culture, history and economic development.
-A LASS Seminar held on Tuesdays and Thursdays from 1:30 p.m. to 3:10 p.m. highlights a series of topics in Latin American and Latino studies and includes films and presentations by guest speakers.
+A LASS Seminar held on Tuesdays and Thursdays from 1:30 p.m. to 3:10 p.m. highlights a series of topics in Latin American studies and includes films and presentations by guest speakers.

 Study Abroad Scholarship Application